Hey there!

 I have been taking on and abandoning many hobbies throughout my life, but some ended up braving the test of time.
 I put them in a nice little list:

-- Computers and free software: I enjoy tinkering and hacking around on computers, especially with free software - that is, software that is licensed in such a way that enforces the freedom to enjoy four software freedoms.
+- Computers and free software: I enjoy tinkering and hacking around on computers, especially with free software - that is, software that is licensed in such a way that enforces the four software freedoms.
 I collect old and odd hardware (at least as much as my wallet and my storage space allow me to) and strive to customize all my systems, including for example throwaway laptops from yard sales or thrift stores, as funkily as possible.
 I run, explore, hack and customize old or odd software and write my own occasionally, and always want my computers to have some kind of cool aesthetic.
 Remember how cool video game interfaces were designed in the early to mid 2000s?
 That's what I want my entire operating system to look like.
-I have the Cyberware shrine in Libre Town to showcase the hardware and software I use.
+I have the Cyberware shrine in Libre Town to showcase some of the hardware and software I use.

 Me and the Web Revival